drupal-media/d8-guide/modules/entity_browser/intro.md

 Entity Browser comes with an example module (modules/example in main repo) which can be used as a starting point.
 It comes with some example configuration and shows how Entity Browser can be used as a field widget for Entity Reference fields.

+Other good examples or modules that showcase what you can do with the Entity Browser concept are:

+### File Entity Browser

-If your need is to work only with images/files, you might want to check out also the module [File Entity Browser](https://drupal.org/project/file_browser), that uses Entity Browser to provide nice content creation experiences and re-usability of core files/images.
+If your need is to work only with images/files, the module [File Entity Browser](https://drupal.org/project/file_browser) is a very good starting point to get up and running with Entity Browser to provide nice content creation experiences and re-usability of core files/images.
+It also allows you to bulk upload images using a Drag & Drop zone, using the [dropzonejs](../dropzonejs/intro.md) library.

+### Content Browser

+Similarly to the previous example, the [Content Browser](https://drupal.org/project/content_browser) module is intended to be a tool for selecting nodes on your site, and provides out of the box a nicely configured browser with some theming and fine-tuning.

+### Lightning

+One level beyond, the [lightning](https://www.drupal.org/project/lightning) is a full Drupal distribution that aims to create great editorial / authoring experiences, and makes an extensive use of Entity Browser and its possible integrations.

 ## Development